Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Datasets

 Figure~\ref{fig:interaction_hist} visualizes the distribution of the number of responses per student for each dataset (i.e. the number of answered questions per user).
 All datasets follow a power-law distribution.
 The \texttt{EdNet KT3} and \texttt{Junyi15} datasets contain many users with less than 50 completed questions and only a small proportion of users answer more than 100.
 The \texttt{Eedi} dataset filters out students and questions with less than 50 responses.
 The \texttt{ElemMath2021} dataset exhibits the largest median response number, and many users answer several hundreds of questions.

 Another interesting ITS property is the degree to which all students progress through the study material in a fixed sequence, versus how different and adaptive is the presented sequence across different students.
-We can get insight into this for each of our datasets by asking how predictable the next question item (or the next KC) is from the previous one, across all students in the dataset.
-Figure~\ref{fig:entropy} shows how accurately the current question/KC predicts the following question/KC.
-The \texttt{Junyi15} data is very static with respect to the KC sequence and tends to present questions in the same order across all students. \texttt{Eedi} logs show more variability in the KC sequence, but the question order is still rather static and therefore predictable. \texttt{ElemMath2021} exhibits moderate KC sequence variations and a highly variable question order. \texttt{EdNet KT3} exhibits the most variation in question and KC order.
+We can get insight into this for each of our datasets by asking how predictable the next question item (or the next KC) is from the previous one, across all students in the dataset. \revinsert{We determine predictability by evaluating the accuracy of a simple model which takes as input the ID of the current question or KC and outputs the ID of the next question or KC which is most likely based on the empirical successor distribution as captured by the log data for the input ID.} Figure~\ref{fig:entropy} shows how accurately the current question/KC predicts the following question/KC.
+The \texttt{Junyi15} data \revinsert{exhibits very low variability in its KC sequencing} and \revinsert{also} tends to present questions in the same order across all students. \texttt{Eedi} logs show more variability in the KC sequence, but the question order is still rather predictable. \texttt{ElemMath2021} exhibits moderate KC sequence variations and a highly variable question order. \texttt{EdNet KT3} exhibits the most variation in question and KC order.

 Some of the differences between the individual datasets can be traced back to the distinct structures and objectives of the underlying tutoring systems.
 They teach different subjects, assist students in different ways (K-12 tutoring, standardized test preparation, knowledge diagnosis) and provide students with varying levels of autonomy.
 We next discuss the individual datasets and corresponding ITS in more detail.